 - Honey is the obvious one that’s not a vegan food, so that rules out these graham crackers.

-- On top of that, the sugar they contain is likely not vegan either.
+- The sugar they contain is possibly not vegan either.
 Plain “sugar” is often processed with bone char, and it’s a safe bet that most junk food/candy companies use this type of non-vegan sugar.

 Let’s move on to Nabisco’s graham crackers.
 Here’s what’s in them:

 Unbleached Enriched Flour, Whole Grain Wheat Flour, Sugar, Canola Oil, Molasses, Palm Oil, Leavening (Baking Soda And/Or Calcium Phosphate), Salt.

 There’s actually no honey, which is great, but there is still sugar, which means they may or may not be vegan.